Landslide hits Washington state's Whidbey Island, destroys one home

 "It looks like a giant shovel pulled the hill down to the water," said Central Whidbey Fire Chief Ed Hartin.
 "We heard a lot of rumbling and snapping of trees."

-The landslide hit the Ledgewood Beach community about 50 miles north of Seattle at 4:15 a.m. local time, knocking one house off its foundation and destroying a road, Hartin said.
+The landslide hit the Ledgewood Beach community about 50 miles (80 km) north of Seattle at 4:15 a.m. local time, knocking one house off its foundation and destroying a road, Hartin said.

 Authorities rescued 12 residents from nearly 20 homes in the area that were cut off when a road was damaged by the landslide, Hartin said.